bitlap/validation-scala/README.md

 }
 ```

-## Use it like SpringBoot
+## Validate Method Parameter

-> It does not support annotations with group parameters and only supports scala 3!
+This allows us to use it like SpringBoot.
+It does not support annotations with group parameters and only supports scala 3!

 Add the following code to `build.sbt`:
 ```scala